+Given their essential role in plant reproduction, animal pollinators are critical to sustaining both native and agricultural ecosystems.
+Consequently, reintroduction of rare plants into natural landscapes relies critically on the availability of pollen vectors.
 To aid conservation practitioners in the identifying pollen vectors of rare plants, the Center for Plant Conservation has compiled a database of plant-pollinator interactions, through funding from the National Fish and Wildlife Foundation.
 This database contains plant-pollinator pairs from the grey and academic literature, complete with links pollinator references where possible.
-To date, we have identified pollinators for over 400 endangered plant species in the CPC national collection, and we have also documented pollinators for additional 1000 plants species closely related to the rare plants in our collection.
+Search by below by plant or pollinator name to find the plant-animal interactions that are key to maintaining rare plant populations.